 We are filing this Form 10-Q, or the Report, in compliance with Rule 13a-13 promulgated by the Securities and Exchange Commission, or the SEC.
 In this Report, "Company," "we," "our" or "us" refer to PennantPark Investment Corporation and its consolidated subsidiaries unless the context suggests otherwise.
-"PennantPark Investment" refers to only PennantPark Investment Corporation; "our SBIC Funds" refers collectively to our consolidated subsidiaries, PennantPark SBIC LP, or SBIC LP, and its general partner, PennantPark SBIC GP, LLC, and PennantPark SBIC II LP, or SBIC II, and its general partner, PennantPark SBIC GP II, LLC; "PennantPark Investment Advisers" or "Investment Adviser" refers to PennantPark Investment Advisers, LLC; "PennantPark Investment Administration" or "Administrator" refers to PennantPark Investment Advisers" or "Investment Adviser" refers to the Small Business Administration; "SBIC" refers to a Small Business Investment Company; "Credit Facility" refers to our multi-currency, senior secured revolving credit facility; "2025 Notes" refers to our 6.25% senior notes due 2025; "2019 Notes" refers to our 4.50% notes due 2019; "our Notes" refer collectively to our 2025 Notes and our 2019 Notes; "BDC" refers to a business development company under the Investment Company Act of 1940, as amended, or the "1940 Act"; "Code" refers to the Internal Revenue Code of 1986, as amended; and "RIC" refers to a regulated investment company under the Code.
+"PennantPark Investment" refers to only PennantPark Investment Corporation; "our SBIC Funds" refers collectively to our consolidated subsidiaries, PennantPark SBIC LP, or SBIC LP, and its general partner, PennantPark SBIC GP, LLC, and PennantPark SBIC II LP, or SBIC II, and its general partner, PennantPark SBIC GP, LLC, and PennantPark SBIC II LP, or SBIC II, and its general partner, PennantPark Investment Advisers" or "Investment Advisers" refers to PennantPark Investment Advisers, LLC; "PennantPark Investment Administration" or "Administration" or Fers to PennantPark Investment Administration, "SBIC" refers to a Small Business Investment Company under the Small Business Investment Company under the Small Business Investment Act of 1958, as amended, or the "1958 Act"; "Credit Facility" refers to our multi-currency, senior secured revolving credit facility, as amended and restated; "2025 Notes" refers to our 6.25% senior notes due 2025; "2019 Notes" refers to our 4.50% notes due 2019; "our Notes" refers collectively to our 2025 Notes and our 2019 Notes; "BDC" refers to a business development company under the Investment Company Act of 1940, as amended, or the "1940 Act"; "Code" refers to the Internal Revenue Code of 1986, as amended; and "RIC" refers to a regulated investment company under the Code.
 References to our portfolio or investments include investments we make through our SBIC Funds and other consolidated subsidiaries.

 Item 1.
 Consolidated Financial Statements